mapstruct/mapstruct.org/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

 }
 </pre>

-In the example above, the mapper implementation would be generated to the package `org.mapstruct.examples.mappers.generated` with the class name `MapStructPersonMapperImpl`.
+In the example above, the mapper implementation would be generated to the package `com.examples.mappers.internal` with the class name `MapStructPersonMapperImpl`.
 As you might have already guessed, the strings `<PACKAGE_NAME>` and `<CLASS_NAME>` are replaced with the package name and the class name of the mapper interface or abstract class for which the implementation is generated.

-These options are also available in the annotation `@MapperConfig`, so you can configure this once for all mappers that use the same [`@Mapper#config`](http://mapstruct.org/documentation/#section-shared-config) type.
+These options are also available in the annotation `@MapperConfig`, so you can configure this once for all mappers that use the same [@MapperConfig](http://mapstruct.org/documentation/#section-shared-config) type.

-If you are using the component model `default` (i.e. `Mappers.get(..)`) to obtain your mapper instances, the generator will create an SPI file in _META-INF/services/_ for each mapper with a customized naming pattern.
+If you are using the component model `default` (i.e. `Mappers.get(...)`) to obtain your mapper instances, the generator will create an SPI file in _META-INF/services/_ for each mapper with a customized naming pattern.
 The implementation of `Mappers` finds those implementation classes using the `ServiceLoader` API.

 ### Default values for target properties in case the source property is null